 The David Tyson Memorial Fund was established in David’s memory to provide financial support to enable young people to develop their skills and pursue a career within the engineering field.

-The Fund supports budding young rail engineers with grants that can cover the following costs:
+The Fund supports budding young rail engineers with grants (up to £500) that can cover the following costs:

 - Course fees;

 - Resources such as books or additional computer software;

 - Travel to courses and training sites;

 - Equipment, materials or tools to enable young people to take up training; and